 I've written many applications with Go that use Postgres as a datastore, one of them has a helpful use case for leader election.
-Let's take a look
+Let's take a look!

 ❓ What is leader election?